-My name is a bit unusual: I have it because my parents converted to Sikhism before I was born, so I was given a Sikh name ("Guru Bakshish Singh Khalsa") and grew up practicing the Sikh religion even though I'm not ethnically Indian.
+My name is a bit unusual: I have it because my parents converted to Sikhism before I was born, so I was given a Sikh name and grew up practicing the Sikh religion even though I'm not ethnically Indian.
 This included eating vegetarian, not cutting my hair, and wearing a turban.
 Although I no longer follow most of the disciplines of the religion, I am deeply thankful for the values and culture that guided my upbringing.

 I'm stoked that I get to make a living by crafting systems that interact with the complexity of the modern world.
 It demands a sense of curiosity and vision, and provides a sense of accomplishment at nearly every level: from getting a small part of the code to work all the way up to the completion of a major project.
 Beyond the intrinsic pleasure of the work, I get to interact with brilliant people along the way.
 There are challenges in this career, of course, but it's a vocation that suits me well.